lecraizer/auction-DDPG/README.md

 ```bash
 python src/main.py -e <number of episodes> -n <number of players> -b <batch size> -p <ponderated average size> -a <type of auction> -z <number of executions> -s <save test results in a plot> -t <use alert .mp3 file>
 ```
-where the arguments may be passed after the __main.py__ call, as described above, otherwise the default parameters will be selected
+where the arguments may be passed after the __main.py__ call, as described above, otherwise the default parameters will be selected.